Experiential

 Building brand awareness is a key goal for many field marketing campaigns.
 That’s why tracking metrics like reach, impressions, and brand mentions are important for measuring field marketing effectiveness.
 They will give you a sense of how far your message has traveled and how well it’s sticking.

-Reach tells you how many people have encountered your brand through the campaign, while impressions show how many times it was displayed.
+Reach tells you how many people have encountered your brand through the campaign, while impressions show how many times it has been displayed.
 Brand mentions indicate that your campaign works and starts conversations.
 These kinds of campaign ROI metrics are your key to getting visibility and are invaluable for your long-term ROI, as they indicate if your brand is on top of mind for potential customers beyond the initial campaign.

 2. Methods to Track and Measure ROI in Field Marketing